wandb/docs/docs/guides/registry/download_use_artifact.md

 # Artifact name with alias specified
 f"wandb-registry-{REGISTRY}/{COLLECTION}:{ALIAS}"
 ```

+For core registries such as the Model and Dataset registry, specify the registry name in the path as "model" or "dataset" respectively.

 If you are not sure about the registry name, collection name, or alias of the artifact version you want to access, you can find this information in the W&B App UI.